 Upon further research, there was already a CBD company called “Feals”, and I surely wasn’t going to get the domain name “feel.com” without reaching deep into my own pockets.

 After going back to the drawing board, I realized I was missing out on a huge opportunity.
 People love puppies.
 Having my name involve the word “pup” would be easy to build a strong brand around and still evokes warm, friendly, and inviting emotions.
 Since we’re playing in a cannabis industry, I came up with the name “PupLeaf”.
 Unfortunately, the .com domain was already taken, so I tried “LeafPup”.

 It was available!
 And I liked the sound of it better anyway.

-A mission statement is a staple for building internal culture and driving your future marketing materials.
+This step is important when branding a startup because a mission statement is a staple for building internal culture and driving your future marketing materials.
 Having your brand voice in place should make the process of coming up with the perfect mission statement a lot easier.

 My favorite mission statement example is “We believe in a world where people belong anywhere”.
 Can you guess the company behind it?

 Traveling can be intimidating, especially when traveling to places with radically different cultures.
 Airbnb wants to make us feel like I belong anywhere.
 It’s a powerful message that will appeal to many people and the statement doubles as a backbone for their brand.

 Everything you create for your business should tie into your mission statement and communicate your brand voice.
 Here are some other examples of world famous mission statements used to build powerful brands.

 Amazon - “Our vision is to be Earth’s most customer-centric company; to build a place where people can come to find and discover anything they might want to buy online.”